jakelashbrook/discover-penwith/README.md

 This is a very high score for Best Practices, so i'm extremely happy with this.
 However, lets have a look at what could be improved:
 - Links to cross-origin destinations are unsafe.
     - So this is a pretty easy fix, to improve the security of the site I just need to make sure the all exterior links are using the
     'rel:noopener' or 'rel:noreferrer' to improve performance and prevent security vulnerabilities.
+This has been added to all links with an external source.

 **SEO Score: 91/100**
 Again, this a very high score that I'm extremely happy with- however let's take a look at what we can do to improve it: